 - The inward compression from the stocking will counteract the pressure from the veins of the leg and allows skin to heal.

-- While still being tested, there are some medications that can be applied to the wound.
+- Still in the testing phase, we can apply some medications to the wound.
 The hope is that these medicines will promote the growth of new tissue.

 - Hydrocolloid dressings is specially designed dressing that is applied over the venous ulcer.